chinapedia/wikipedia.abstract.en/Page/RGB_color_model.md

-RGB_illumination.jpg lights on a white screen shows secondary colors where two overlap; the combination of all three of red, green, and blue in equal intensities makes white.]]
-Additive_colors.ogv
+lights on a white screen shows secondary colors where two overlap; the combination of all three of red, green, and blue in equal intensities makes white.]]

 The RGB COLOR MODEL is an additive color model[1] in which red, green and blue light are added together in various ways to reproduce a broad array of colors.
 The name of the model comes from the initials of the three additive primary colors, red, green, and blue.